Here's a quick checklist for making a will in Pennsylvania:

 In Pennsylvania, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Pennsylvania's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
 This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces and nephews.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-No. You can make your own will in Pennsylvania, using Nolo's do-it-yourself will software or online will programs.
+No. You can make your own will in Pennsylvania, using Nolo's Quicken WillMaker & Trust.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 No, in Pennsylvania, you do not need to notarize your will to make it legal.
 However, you must go to a notary to make your will self-proving, see above.

 Yes.
 In Pennsylvania, you can use your will to name an executor who will ensure that the provisions in your will are carried out after your death.
-Nolo's will software and online will produces a letter to your executor that generally explains what the job requires.
+Nolo's Quicken WIllMaker produces a letter to your executor that generally explains what the job requires.
 If you don't name an executor, the probate court will appoint someone to take on the job of winding up your estate.

 In Pennsylvania, you may revoke or change your will at any time.
 You can revoke your will by: